neelabalan/notes/go_internals.md

 Adjusting this value can be useful for fine-tuning performance in CPU-bound workloads or when running in containerized environments where available cores are limited.

+### Goroutine Scheduling: Poll Order

+When a P (processor) needs to find work to do, the Go scheduler follows a specific poll order to locate runnable goroutines.
+This systematic approach ensures efficient load distribution and prevents starvation:

+1. Local Run Queue: The scheduler first checks the P's local run queue.
+This is the most common case and minimizes lock contention since the queue is private to the P.

+2. Global Run Queue (GRQ): If the local queue is empty, the scheduler checks the global run queue.
+To prevent starvation of goroutines in the GRQ, the scheduler periodically checks it even when the local queue has work (roughly every 61st scheduling tick).

+3. Network Poller: The scheduler then checks if there are any goroutines waiting on network I/O or timers that have become ready.
+This integrates I/O-bound work seamlessly with CPU-bound work.

+4. Work Stealing: If all previous sources are empty, the P attempts to steal work from other Ps' local run queues.
+It randomly selects another P and tries to steal half of its runnable goroutines.
+This load balancing mechanism helps distribute work across all available processors.

+5. Check GRQ Again: Before giving up, the scheduler checks the global run queue one more time.

+6. Poll Network Again: As a final attempt, it polls the network poller again to see if any I/O has completed.

+If all these attempts fail, the P goes idle and the M (OS thread) may be put to sleep or parked until new work arrives.

+This poll order is designed to maximize throughput while maintaining fairness and preventing both starvation and excessive contention on shared resources.

 ### References

 - https://youtu.be/-K11rY57K7k